12 FAM 000

 Original classification: An initial determination that information requires protection against unauthorized disclosure in the interest of national security, and a designation of the level of classification.

-Open source: Software in which the source code is available to the general public for use and/or modification from its original design (e.g., Android operating system and is usually tied to a GNU General Public License).
+Open-source software: Software in which the source code is freely available to the general public for use and/or modification from its original design.
+It is typically distributed under a commonly accepted open-source license such as a GNU General Public License.

 OSPB: The Overseas Security Policy Board (OSPB) is an interagency group of security professionals from the foreign affairs and intelligence communities who meet regularly to formulate security policy for U.S. missions abroad.
 The OSPB is chaired by the Assistant Secretary for Diplomatic Security.